 Raspberry Pi Foundation

 An open upload function in a tool used by children creates safeguarding risks that no design solution fully resolves.
 Removing it was the right call, not a compromise.

-Dark mode for personalisation, not aesthetics
+Dark mode as personalisation, not aesthetics

+Raspberry Pi Foundation